Complete Travel Guide: Lucknow Best Places to Visit, Foods, Activities, and More

 Begum Hazrat Mahal Park

-It lies near Saadat Ali Khan’s tomb within walking distance.
+It lies within walking distance of Saadat Ali Khan’s tomb.
 Above all, it is a go-to place for peace seekers.

 Timings: Sunrise to Sunset